Qualifications: Diploma, Advanced Diploma and Higher International Diploma in Flower Remedies from the School of Natural Health Sciences

 - For Those Over-sensitive to Influence and Ideas

-These 38 remedies are still very much in use to today, and still very relevant to modern issues.
-However, Dr Bach himself hoped that others would pick up where he left off, and there are now many different families of remedies, using native flowers from many different countries (eg, American, Australia, the Himalayas) and a much wider variety of issues that they can help with.
+These 38 remedies are still in use to today, and still very relevant to modern issues.
+Dr Bach hoped others would pick up where he left off, and there are now many other families of remedies, using native flowers from many countries (eg, American, Australia, the Himalayas) and hence there is a much wider variety of issues they can help with.

-Some would be better described as flower helpers or enhancers, as they are not designed to help with physical, mental or emotional healing, but more to help those looking for assistance on their spiritual path.
+They would be better described as flower helpers, as they are not designed to help directly with physical healing, but more to help with mental or emotional issues; some provide assistance on the spiritual path.

-If Bach remedies are what suits you best, I can provide a dosage bottle for you to take away, or receive in the post.
-Should your requirements be for one of the many hundreds of other essences available throughout the world, I can help you choose what is right for you in your current circumstances, and how much to take for how long.
+If Bach remedies are something you would like to try, I can provide a dosage bottle for you to take away, or receive in the post.
+Should your requirements be for one of the many hundreds of other essences, I can help you choose what is right for you, and how much to take for how long.